0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 - Making the best of the shitty situation is one of the few silver linings in the whole song
 ### Part 6: Depression

-- The climax of the album and the final cry for help
+- The climax of the album
+- A set amount of time after the abuse and moving on
+- Realizing that all he does reminds him of his abuser, and that he cannot move on even after finding  new romantic interests.

 ```ad-quote
 title: **revisited** 6:1:1